Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 When it comes to physical closeness (and sometimes, strong, affectionate words), Ljörn becomes very shy and melts.
 Since he is the second-born son in his family and introverted, he doesn't receive as many hugs or compliments as his other siblings.
 He also stopped getting any after arriving in Newfoundland.
 Because of this, he cherishes bold gestures with Rúna, such as long hugs and hand-holding.
 He doesn't mind sitting very close together for prolonged periods, but he would never initiate it because he isn't used to doing that.

-Ljörn finds Rúna's playfulness with him annoying, although he usually lets it happen and sometimes even plays into her horseplay.
+Whenever Rúna gets playful with him, Ljörn finds it annoying to deal with, yet he lets it happen and plays into her horseplay.

 ### Arc
  - Positive Arc